CommunityRedacción y edicióngithub.com

 Compatible con~Claude Code~Codex CLI~Cursor

-npx add-skill evanshlee/feynman-skill
+npx skills add evanshlee/feynman-skill

 Feynman Skill